 When you face a dental emergency, the first thing you should do is call The Center for Contemporary Dentistry.
 We will arrange to see you as soon as we can.
-In the meantime, though, they may be a few steps you can take on your own to mitigate your pain and minimize the damage to your oral health.
+In the meantime, though, there may be a few steps you can take on your own to mitigate your pain and minimize the damage to your oral health.
 Below, you will find more information on the most common dental emergencies we treat, including how urgently they should be handled, how to manage them at home until your appointment, and how we are likely to treat

 The cost of treating your emergency will depend on your specific situation.
 Some patients just need a prescription in order to feel better, whereas others require extensive treatment.
 During your emergency appointment, we will quickly provide you with an estimate for the cost of your care and help you explore your payment options.
 We work with many types of insurance.
 You may also be eligible for financing that will allow you to pay for your treatment over time.

 As your emergency dental office in Belmont, we are always ready to help you cope with urgent oral health problems.
 However, we are sure that you would prefer to never have to deal with such situations in the first place.
 To that end, here are some simple and practical things you can do to protect your smile and avoid issues like cavities, broken teeth, and more:

 You should receive professional preventive dental care at least twice a year.
 At these appointments, our team has the opportunity to identify most issues before they become serious — before they cause you pain and before they lead to an emergency.
 We also clean your teeth, removing plaque and tartar so they are less likely to contribute to cavities.
 Additionally, we provide guidance on how you can care well for your smile on a daily basis.